-You know why exercise is important for your family -- it can increase life expectancy, lower heart risks, help control weight, and improve school performance.
-And it helps kids to burn off some energy.
-Plus, perhaps most importantly, because inactive children are likely to become inactive adults, making family activities and fitness part of your child’s life at an early age can go a long way toward helping them form healthy habits for life.
+You know why exercise is important for your family: It can lower heart risks, control weight, and help kids do better in school.
+And it lets kids burn off some energy.
+Plus, family activities and fitness at an early age can go a long way toward helping children form healthy habits for life.

 But don't expect your kids to understand -- or even care -- about those things.
-Your job is to make them see that exercise is fun.
+Your job is to make them see that moving more is fun.
 When exercise feels like play, your whole family will enjoy it more and be more likely to stick with it.